 What are the possibilities?
 We see the development of strong, healthy individuals and communities when our children are fully supported to reach their potential.
 There has been an explosion of knowledge and learning around development and learning and best practices for supporting children that is ripe for sharing outward.
 Many homes, schools, and communities are rich with untapped assets, resources and supports.
 With many resources and supports in place, building the capacity of community to access what is already there can be the missing piece.
 Bringing people together and harnessing the power of relationships is key to engaging all assets.
 When people first come together in conversation and dialogue around things they care deeply about, anything can happen…

 With these considerations, Café supports family workers, parent and school leaders, teachers and community educators with mentorship, facilitation, and resources to create a space for this to happen.
 Organizations supporting families and young children can begin by considering:

-What’s already working in support of learning?
+What’s already working and in place to build on?

 Café’s Guiding Principles

 - Each educational community has a unique combination of strengths and assets that can be fully mobilized to achieve educational goals.